Foreverland/SYNCPropertyMapper/README.md

 ```

 That's it, that's all you have to do.
-But that's not all, the keys will be magically transformed into a lowercase/underscore convention that conforms to the Ruby standard.
+But that's not all, the keys will be magically transformed into a lowercase/underscore convention.

 Example: firstName will be transformed into first_name.